Nicolelam8891/valorant-showcase-mod-3-solo-project/README.md

 Nicole Lam

 ## Context:
 This is the final solo project of Mod 3 at Turing School of Software & Design.
 We were given 5 days to create this project from scratch after I agreed on an MVP with my project manager.
 I probably spent around 40-50 hours on this project over the week.
 This project is my third attempt at making a react app and my first attempt utilizing Figma independently.
-I learned a lot this round and now understand how powerful of a tool Figma is when desigining your app.
+I learned a lot this round and now understand how powerful of a tool Figma is when desigining an app.
 I used technologies such as react-router, cypress e2e testing, responsive design, proptypes and animation.

 ## Learning Goals:
 Gain competency with React fundamentals